Mortuary Chemicals

 • Avoid skin contact and inhalation of fumes.

-• Dispose of white spirit properly.
+• Dispose of Alcosols properly.

 Weight